Month: January 2018

 Telemedicine provides benefits in cost and efficiency, especially for populations in rural or geographically isolated areas.
 Patients who would otherwise be unable to receive treatment due to location can engage with healthcare providers remotely through telemedicine.

-Telemedicine is moving from novelty to a real treatment option.
+Telemedicine is moving from a novelty to a real treatment option.
 According to Mercer, 59 percent of large employers offered health insurance that provided telemedicine services in 2017.
 Increased coverage of the service has led to rising adoption rates as the practice becomes more available.

 3. Big Data in Healthcare